Brazilian Tapir

 Geography

 The natural range of this species covers most of continental South America, stretching east of the Andes.
 Brazilian tapir geographically occurs from northern Colombia to southern Brazil to northern Argentina and Paraguay as well as in Venezuela, the Guyanas, eastern Peru, and northern and eastern parts of Bolivia.
-Preferred habitat of this species is moist, lowland rainforest with a constant source of water.
-However, these mammals have been seen in a wide variety of habitats.
-Additionally, populations in certain areas travel to higher elevations by the rainy season.
+These animals prefer to live in moist, lowland rainforests with a constant source of water.
+However, they have been seen in a wide variety of habitats including savannah, dry and moist shrublands, grasslands, and wetlands.
+Additionally, in certain areas, Brazilian tapirs travel to higher elevations during the rainy season.

 Brazilian Tapir habitat map